Hip Bursitis – A.K.A. Greater Trochanteric Bursitis

 Orthopedic Physicians Are The Best Choice

 A general practice physician may be able to diagnose a case of hip bursitis, but they usually can’t offer a full range of treatment options.
 If hip bursitis is suspected it is important to visit an orthopedic hip specialist like the doctors at the Illinois Bone and Joint Institute.
 They can offer every treatment option available, from rest to surgical procedures, based on the severity of the bursitis and what the underlying cause is.
 Orthopedists will also be able to effectively treat the other conditions that may look like trochanteric bursitis.
-Make an appointment today with one of IBJI’s many orthopedic physicians today if you are experiencing any chronic or severe hip pain.
+Schedule online today with one of IBJI’s many orthopedic physicians today if you are experiencing any chronic or severe hip pain.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.